The teachers in Year 6 are :

 Foundation subject Focus Areas:

 It is essential that homework tasks are completed on a daily basis, in the set time.
-Tasks will be set on the My Maths website as well the Showbie learning platform.
+Tasks will be set from the revision books, on the My Maths website and the Showbie learning platform.
 Daily reading should also take place at home.
 Please ensure that you discuss books that the children are reading and ask the children questions.
 Also please ensure that the reading record books are signed daily.